rcl-classroom/.github/profile/README.md

 # RCL GitHub Classroom

 Welcome to the RCL GitHub classroom.
-The official repository for all the sample application referenced in RCL Live Events and RCL Skiils.IO.
+The official repository for all the sample application referenced in RCL Live Events and RCL Skills.IO.
+This is where the private repos for your Skills.IO code challenges are stored , as well as, the templates for your assignments.

 ## [RCL Live Events](https://live.rclapp.com/)